 |June 30, 2020||Grant period ends|

-We are pleased to announce we are rolling out a new online application system, found at mosaic.versaic.com.
+We are pleased to announce the rollout of a new online application system, found at mosaic.versaic.com.
 You will need to create a new account by clicking on the Create Account button.
 Please note if you have an account with our old system, that account does not carry over.
 If you have questions regarding the application process please feel free to contact us.
 If you have technical issues with Mosaic or your application, please select the Help button on the Mosaic home page.

 We are proud to share with you our San Rafael and Santa Rosa 2016 Community Health Needs Assessment (CHNA) report.
 The report reflects Kaiser Permanente’s long-standing commitment to working with other organizations to address the most urgent health needs in the communities we serve.